Our menu interactions allow you to define the structure of your project, allowing your learners to choose their own route through your content.

 That's not to say that you can't set certain chapters to 'unlock' as learners move through the content, or have particular completion requirements within chapters.
 We will explore the available options for both of these requirements later in this guide and have included some working demos to show them in action.

-Take a look at this article to find out more about how linking works in conjunction with locking.
+We'd advise reading Overview: Page Progression to find out more about how linking works in conjunction with locking.

 1. Select the menu interaction that works best for your content